Squirrel Hill

 making nightly ceiling voyages,

-lurking beneath the couch,
+lurking under the couch,

 or waving feelers from behind